MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

     :::image type="content" source="./media/experience-specific-guidance/notebook-synced-notebook.png" alt-text="Screenshot showing notebook synced with ADO repo.":::

-1. Recover the notebook by ADO repo with simple clicks.
+1. Recover the notebook from the ADO repo.

     1. In the newly created workspace, connect to your Azure ADO repo again.